 Now that your taxes are filed, your accountant, tax preparer or the software you used to complete your return should be able to tell you your marginal tax bracket.
 Knowing your marginal tax bracket is important, especially if you’re retired, because it dictates the rate at which your highest earned dollar is taxed.

-Filing your tax return every year may typically be associated with stress, scrambling to find documents and getting dozens of questions answered to meet a filing deadline.
+Filing your tax return every year may typically be associated with stress, finding documents and getting dozens of questions answered to meet a filing deadline.
 It doesn’t have to be that way.
-Per the IRS, the average American in 2018 spent roughly 11 hours per year working on and filing their tax return.
 If your tax filing process is something you dread every year, review what you’re doing currently to determine if there’s a better way.
-Organizing documents like W2s, receipts, or payroll documents can have a hugely positive impact on both the time and stress involved in completing a return.
+Organizing documents like W2s, receipts, or payroll documents can have a positive impact on both the time and stress involved in completing a return.

 This article is limited to the dissemination of general information pertaining to Mariner Wealth Advisors’ investment advisory services and general economic market conditions.
 The views expressed in general and regarding IRA rollovers are for commentary purposes only and do not take into account any individual personal, financial, or tax considerations.
 Before initiating a rollover, please consult with a financial or tax professional.
 As such, the information contained herein is not intended to be personal legal, investment or tax advice or a solicitation to buy or sell any security or engage in a particular investment strategy.
 Nothing herein should be relied upon as such, and there is no guarantee that any claims made will come to pass.
 Any opinions and forecasts contained herein are based on information and sources of information deemed to be reliable, but Mariner Wealth Advisors does not warrant the accuracy of the information that this opinion and forecast is based upon.
 You should note that the materials are provided “as is” without any express or implied warranties.
 Opinions expressed are subject to change without notice and are not intended as investment advice or to predict future performance.
 Past performance does not guarantee future results.
 Consult your financial professional before making any investment decision.